 Mobility-wise, they might become less agile and slow down a little (don’t we all as we get older)?
 If they are moving less they will burn less calorie wise, so should need to consume less.

-To keep joints healthy its worth considering dog food containing glucosamine and chondroitin and omega-3 fatty acid is thought to aid mobility and the healing process.
+It’s worth considering dog food containing glucosamine (joint health), chondroitin and omega fatty acids (skin and coat health) to aid mobility and the healing process.

 Nutrition and a well-balanced diet remains essential, especially as the immune system may not be quite what it was.
-A reduced level of immunity can lead to increased risk in terms of heart problems, diabetes, arthritis etc. Antioxidants are credited with enhancing the immune system.
+A reduced level of immunity can lead to increased risk in terms of heart problems, diabetes, arthritis etc. Antioxidants are added to boost the body’s defenses.

 During their senior years, the dietary needs of your Pug will be partly determined by his or her health issues.
 Veterinarians are able to offer advice on the health status of your precious pet and can offer guidance on how best to meet their dietary needs.